-- the consolidated statement of financial position as at 31 December 2023, - the consolidated statement of profit or loss and other comprehensive income for the year then ended, - the consolidated statement of changes in equity for the year then ended, - the consolidated statement of cash flows for the year then ended, - notes to the financial statements, including material accounting policy information, and - the directors' declaration.
+- the consolidated statement of financial position as at 31 December 2024, - the consolidated statement of profit or loss and other comprehensive income for the year then ended, - the consolidated statement of changes in equity for the year then ended, - the consolidated statement of cash flows for the year then ended, - notes to the financial statements, including material accounting policy information, - the consolidated entity disclosure statement, and - the directors' declaration.

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of our report.
+We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.